What Are Congressional Term Limits?

 How congressional term limits would work in practice

 Under a 3 House / 2 Senate structure, a candidate would be eligible to seek election up to three times in the House or two times in the Senate.
-After reaching that limit, the individual would no longer be eligible to be elected again to that chamber.
+After reaching that limit, the individual would no longer be eligible to seek election again to that office, and that eligibility would not be restored.
 The limits would apply to elections rather than total years of service, aligning the rule with the structure of the electoral system.

 How congressional term limits differ from state term limits